Genivia/ugrep/README.md

            the command line.

-           The --save-config option saves a `.ugrep' configuration file to the working directory with a subset of the current options.
-The --save- config=FILE option saves the configuration to FILE.
+           The --save-config option saves a `.ugrep' configuration file to the working directory with a subset of the options specified on the command line.
+The --save-config=FILE option saves the configuration to FILE.
            The configuration is written to standard output when FILE is a `-'.

     GLOBBING
            Globbing is used by options -g, --include, --include-dir, --include-from,